 14. If a parent disagrees with the school district's decisions regarding the provision of ESY services, what recourse does the parent have?

 The department recommends the parties attempt to resolve any disagreements locally through informal means.
 If a parent disagrees with the school district's decisions regarding the provision of ESY services, the parent may request an IEP meeting to reconsider the decisions or the parent may request the district enter into mediation to resolve the dispute.
-In addition to informal resolution processes, a parent has the right to request a due process hearing under Wis.
+In addition to informal resolution processes, the parent may file an IDEA state complaint.
+The complaint must be filed within one year of the alleged violation.
+For more information about filing an IDEA state complaint, go to https://dpi.wi.gov/sped/dispute-resolution/complain or call (608) 266-1781.
+Parents are also able to request a due process hearing under Wis.
 Stats., s.
 115.80, to challenge the district's decisions regarding ESY services.

 Wis.
 Stats., Section 118.04, provides that a school board may elect to operate summer classes or to permit pupils to attend summer classes operated by another district on a tuition basis if the school district of operation will accept them.
 Also, the statute provides that the compulsory attendance requirement does not apply to summer classes.
 A school district is not required to provide a summer school program.
 Summer school is a permissive program typically operated on a set schedule for a number of weeks during the summer.